The History of DiSC®

 Bringing the total applications on Catalyst to three, this is more than just another addition.
 Within the Management content is a new style lookup tool that helps managers to get a sense of how to improve relationships with employees while working within the Catalyst platform.

-Whlie the history of DiSC started with Marson in 1928, the understanding of the DiSC model continues to evolve even today.
-In each decade since Marston’s early work, new knowledge has been gained about what DiSC represents, and, along the way, new advances are continually applied to the model.
+While the history of DiSC started with Marston in 1928, the understanding of the DiSC model continues to evolve even today.
+In each decade since Marston’s early work, new knowledge has been gained about what DiSC represents, and new advances are continually applied to the model.
 This evolution will continue as we seek to meet the interpersonal demands of the global workplace, both today and into the future.

 © 2019 by John Wiley & Sons, Inc. All right reserved;